farhankhan197/Markdowns/readme.md

    - *Reflect:* Reflect on your experience.
 Note down what you learned and areas for improvement.
    - *Continue Contributing:* If possible, continue contributing to the organization.
 This can lead to long-term collaboration.
    - *Share Your Experience:* Write a blog post or give a talk about your GSoC journey.
 This can help future participants.

 ### *Additional Tips*
    - *Time Management:* Balance your GSoC preparations with other commitments.
 Set aside regular time for open-source contributions.
+   - *Networking:* Build connections with fellow GSoC participants.
+They can provide support and feedback.
+   - *Learning Resources:* Utilize online courses, tutorials, and books to enhance your skills.

+And Thats it for this Roadmap, Routine improvements will be made to this notebook and contributions to this roadmap are also welcome.

+### *Additional Tips*
+   - *Time Management:* Balance your GSoC preparations with other commitments.
+Set aside regular time for open-source contributions.